Timberwolves vs. Spurs odds, prediction, time: 2026 NBA playoff picks, Game 5 best bets from proven model

 The second-seeded San Antonio Spurs will look to retake control of their best-of-seven 2026 NBA playoff series when they meet the Minnesota Timberwolves in Game 5 of their Western Conference semifinal on Tuesday night.
 Minnesota evened the series at 2-2 with a 114-109 win on Sunday night after San Antonio forward Victor Wembanyama was ejected for the first time in his career.
 Wembanyama did not face additional discipline and is available for Game 5.
 De'Aaron Fox (ankle) is questionable for the Spurs.

 Tipoff from Frost Bank Center in San Antonio is set for 8 p.m.
 ET.
-The Spurs lead the all-time postseason series 8-4.
-The Spurs are 10.5-point favorites in the latest Timberwolves vs. Spurs odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
-Before making any Timberwolves vs. Spurs picks, check out the Timberwolves vs. Spurs predictions from the SportsLine Projection Model.
+The Spurs are 9.5-point favorites in the latest Timberwolves vs. Spurs odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
+Before making any Spurs vs. Timberwolves picks, check out the Timberwolves vs. Spurs predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.